This very special tour package will give you a full tour of Iceland with a night in Reykjavík before and after your 6 days Around Iceland Adventure.

 First day in Reykjavík: Your comfortable accommodation will be located in the capital area making it easy for you to reach all of the attractions.
 Visiting museums and galleries, exploring the quirky Laugavegur shopping street, swimming in a thermal pool, chilling in a café or sampling the theater and nightlife are a few options.
 More things to do in Reykjavík here.

 Day 1: Your tour begins with the Golden Circle, see Gullfoss, Geysir and Thingvellir (Þingvellir), a UNESCO World Heritage Site.
 We stop at Seljalandsfoss and Skógafoss waterfalls on the journey to your accommodation in the Vík area.
 Day 2: Visit Reynisfjara black sand beach and see the incredible Reynisdrangar basalt formations, then enjoy a glacier hike at Skaftafell in Vatnajökull National Park.
-See the mystical iceberg-filled glacier lagoon at Jókulsárlón, and more glittering icebergs at the Crystal Beach.
+See the mystical iceberg-filled glacier lagoon at Jókulsárlón, and more glittering icebergs at the The Diamond Beach.
 Your hotel is at Höfn.

 Day 3: We stop at Djúpivogur, a remote fishing village, before a 3-hour hike to the picturesque Litlanesfoss and Hengifoss waterfalls.
 You spend the night at a country hotel in the Egilsstaðir area.
 Day 4: We stop at Dettifoss, the most powerful waterfall in Europe, before heading to the glorious Goðafoss waterfall.
 We enjoy Mývatn Nature Baths and Akureyri, your accommodation will be in this area.
 Day 5: Take a look at Akureyri then head to Dalvík for whale watching and the chance to try sea angling on Eyjafjörður, the longest fjord in Iceland.
 Visit Siglufjörður, a town with an amazing fishing history, before traveling on to your hotel at Bifröst.